Use dotMemory Unit Standalone Launcher

 For the detailed information on available tool parameters, run:

 In the simplest case, all you have to do is specify the path to your unit test runner and its arguments.
-For instance, in the following example we want to run NUnit tests from the MainTests.dll:
+For example, this is how you can run tests from a file (say, MainTests.dll) with NUnit and

 Tool's output contains data on successful and failed tests.
 For example: